EdwinVW/akka.net-warehouse-sample/README.md

 In the constructor of the *Sales* actor you can see how I've used the *Command* method from the base-class to specify how the actor handles incoming commands by:

-* creating an event based on the command,
+1. creating an event based on the command,
-* persist this event and
+2. persist this event and
-* update the state of the actor and handle the event using the *Persist* method from the base-class.
+3. update the state of the actor and handle the event using the *Persist* method from the base-class.

 Also the constructor shows how the actor handles recovering from restarts using the *Recover* method from the base-class.
+In this sample I've used a generic JObject to deserialize the events from storage.

+Notice how I use the convenient *IsRecovering* property from the base-class to determine whether I'm handling a new event as a result of command that came in (*false*) or I'm replaying a historical event (*true*).

+## Disclaimer
+This is sample code and should be treated as such.
+I've demonstrated only a small portion of the Akka.NET framework and possibilities.
+Also I've cut a lot of corners which I wouldn't ever do in production code.

+## Resources
+Check out the [Akka.NET documentation](http://getakka.net) to get started with Akka.Net.

+If you have some time, I would also advice you to do the [Akka.NET Bootcamp](http://learnakka.net/).